This is a guest contribution by Como Investir no Exterior originally published on November 30th, 2020

 Brazil is an emerging market, and therefore energy is in high demand.
 There are all forms of energy generation in Brazil such as hydroelectric, nuclear, solar and wind.
 Brazil seeks to have only clean energy and Engie has approximately 90% of its capacity in these renewable sources.

 Engie is the largest private electric energy producer in the country.
 It has 61 plants representing 6% of the country’s capacity.
 In addition, Engie has the largest natural gas transportation network in Brazil.
 There are approximately 4500 km crossing 10 states.
-This capacity was reached after the acquisition of TAG (Transportadora Associada de Gás).
-In 2019 Engie’s turnover was R$10.5 billion.
-The group is also traded on the Paris and Brussels stock exchanges.
+This capacity was reached after the acquisition of TAG (Transportadora Associada de Gás) and a new plant is coming to work next year.

 Due to their market leadership, steady profit generation, and high dividend yields, these 3 stocks are attractive for income investors that are interested in diversifying their portfolios.